Baikie Castle

 Baikie Castle, was a castle on the shores of the former Loch of Baikie, Angus, Scotland.
-The castle was owned by the Fenton family from the 13th century until the 15th century, when it passed to the Lyon of Glamis family.
+The castle was owned by the Fenton family from the 13th century until the 15th century, when it was passed to the Lyon of Glamis family.
 The castle was surrounded by a moat, with a drawbridge and stone causeway providing access to the castle.
 No remains were evident by the 19th century.